History of rail transport in Great Britain 1923–1947: London and North Eastern Railway

 The LNER covered the arc of the country between north and east of London.
 This included the East Coast Main Line from London to Edinburgh via York and Newcastle upon Tyne, as well as the routes from Edinburgh to Aberdeen and Inverness.
 It also included most of the country east of the Pennines, plus East Anglia.
 The total route mileage was 6590 mi.
 The LNER's main workshops were in Doncaster.

 The LNER hauled more than one-third of Britain's coal, and derived two-thirds of its income from freight services.
 Despite this, the main image that the LNER presented of itself was one of glamour, of fast trains and sophisticated destinations.
-The LNER's advertising campaign was highly sophisticated and advanced compared with those of its rivals.
+The LNER's advertising campaign was sophisticated and advanced compared with those of its rivals.
 Top graphic designers and poster artists such as Tom Purvis were employed to promote its services and encourage the public to visit the holiday destinations of the east coast during the summer.

 The first chief mechanical engineer of the LNER was Sir Nigel Gresley, who held the post for most of the LNER's life.
 He was noted for his "Big Engine" policy, and is best remembered for his large express passenger locomotives, many times the holder of the world speed record for steam locomotives.
 LNER Class A4 4-6-2 Pacific locomotive Mallard still holds the land speed record for a steam locomotive.
 Gresley died in office in 1941.